cloudfoundry/gorouter/README.md

   ]
 }
 ```
+**NOTE:** This endpoint is internal only, and may change in the future.
+To safeguard
+against changes, rely on the `/var/vcap/jobs/gorouter/bin/retrieve-local-routes` script
+to get this information.

 Because of the nature of the data present in `/varz` and `/routes`, they require
 http basic authentication credentials.
 These credentials can be found the BOSH